OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 In order to configure Needle read the [Quick Start Guide](https://github.com/mwrlabs/needle/wiki/Quick-Start-Guide "Quick Start Guide") and go through the [Command Reference of Needle](https://github.com/mwrlabs/needle/wiki/Command-Reference "Command Reference of Needle") to get familiar with it.

 > There are known issues with Needle when running on iOS devices that are [jailbroken with Chimera](https://github.com/mwrlabs/needle/issues/273 "Many modules dont work with chimera jail break").
-Instead the unc0ver jailbreak should be used.
+Instead, the unc0ver jailbreak should be used.

 ##### Objection